• Facebook

 Open the Stira and unfold it and fold the bottom section back out of the way and rest it on the floor.

-Now using a strait piece of timber, place it on the face of one of the side stringers of the stairs and extend it to the floor maintaining the angle of the stairs.
+Now using a straight piece of timber, place it on the face of one of the side stringers of the stairs and extend it to the floor maintaining the angle of the stairs.

 Mark the piece of timber where it intersects the stairs at the wraparound hinge.

-You should check the other side other stringer as the measurement may not be the same.
+You should check the other side as the measurement may not be the same.
 You can now transfer this measurement onto the bottom section and mark the cut line.

 Now saw off the excess and sand the ends.
 Just double check that you have the angle marked the marked the right way around, in other words the angle of cut will be the same as the angle of the step.